hobbist2102/RSVP_APP_CURSOR_COpilot/README.md

 - Server-side verification of event context on all API requests
 - Client-side hooks for consistent access to the current event
 - Defensive programming to prevent cross-event data leakage

-### OAuth Implementation
-The platform implements OAuth 2.0 for integrating with email service providers:

-- Event-specific OAuth credentials stored in the database
-- Fallback mechanism to environment variables when event-specific credentials are unavailable
-- Support for both Gmail and Outlook OAuth flows
-- Secure token storage and refresh mechanisms
-- User-friendly configuration UI with step-by-step guidance

-For more details, see [OAuth Implementation Documentation](docs/OAUTH_IMPLEMENTATION.md).

 ## 🤝 Contributing